 International Health Insurance

-Before you travel to Budapest, you are required have a US (or equivalent) international health insurance that is valid in Hungary (and countries you plan to travel to) covering at least up to 40,000 USD of your health expenses, and is valid for your entire stay.
+Before you travel to Budapest, you are required have a US (or equivalent) international health insurance that is valid in Hungary (and in countries to which you plan to travel), covering at least up to 40,000 USD of your health expenses, and is valid for your entire stay.
 We also encourage students to investigate additional travel insurance that may cover evacuation in the case of medical emergency.

-Note: When you travel outside Budapest, you must use your international insurance.
+Note: When you travel outside Budapest, you must use your international health insurance.

-There are several 24 hour pharmacies in Budapest.
-These have regular business hours—and after hours, you must ring a bell outside the building and pay a small extra fee.
+- There are several 24 hour pharmacies in Budapest.
+These have regular business hours, and after hours you must ring a bell outside the building and pay a small extra fee.
 (E.g. Teréz Patika: Budapest, 1067, Teréz körút 41.)